-- 3 tablespoons fresh lemon juice — divided
+- 3 tablespoons fresh lemon juice divided

 - 1/2–1 cup water

-- 1/4 cup chopped fresh dill — plus extra for garnish
+- 1/4 cup fresh dill chopped (plus extra for garnish)

-- 1/4 cup chopped fresh chives — plus extra for garnish
+- 1/4 cup fresh chives chopped (plus extra for garnish)

-Heat the oil in a large pot over medium heat.
+- Heat the oil in a large pot over medium heat.
 Add the leeks, celery, carrots, salt, and a few grinds of black pepper.
 Sauté, stirring occasionally, until the vegetables begin to soften, 8 to 10 minutes, turning down the heat if they start to over-brown.

-Add the garlic and sauté for 1 minute more.
+- Add the garlic and sauté for 1 minute more.
 Add the potatoes and the broth.
 Bring to a boil, then reduce the heat and simmer for 15 to 20 minutes, or until the potatoes are tender.
 Stir in the artichokes.

-Let cool slightly, then transfer half of the soup to a blender, along with the cashews, mustard, capers, and 1 tablespoon of the lemon juice.
+- Let cool slightly, then transfer half of the soup to a blender, along with the cashews, mustard, capers, and 1 tablespoon of the lemon juice.
 Puree until smooth, and then pour the mixture back into the soup pot.
 Stir in the water as needed to reach your desired consistency.
 (I love a super thick soup, so I used closer to 1/2 cup.)
 Add the dill, chives, and remaining 2 tablespoons lemon juice.
 Season to taste with salt and pepper.

-Garnish with more dill, chives, and a drizzle of olive oil.
+- Garnish with more dill, chives, and a drizzle of olive oil.
 Enjoy!

-- Leftover soup can be stored in the fridge for up to 4 days.
+- TO STORE: Leftover soup can be stored in the fridge for up to 4 days.

 - SOURCE: Shared with permission from Love and Lemons Every Day